This small 2-4-0 is displayed near the Maddox Foundry. The cab has a

 is a Georgia state park showing agricultural history in south Georgia.

-This 0-4-0 tank locomotive was built by the Cooke Locomotive Works in 1927
+This 0-4-0 tank locomotive was built by the Cooke Locomotive Works in

-(CN: 66305).
+1927 (CN: 66305).
 It was sold new to the General Portland Cement Co. in

-Brooksville, Fl.
+Brooksville, FL.
 From Brooksville it was acquired by Dr. Albert Folds of

-Marianna, Fl along with an 0-6-0T.
+Marianna, FL along with an 0-6-0T.
 Somewhere along the way I have been told

 that it was owned my Mammouth Sound, although I do not know this to be true.

-Both locomotives were stored in Green Cove Springs, Fl for several years.
+Both locomotives were stored in Green Cove Springs, FL for several years.

 The 0-4-0T was once displayed at the SR Depot in Apopka.
-The 0-6-0T was last
+The 0-6-0T

-was operated frequently.
-Its last significant operation under steam was to
+several years and was operated frequently.
+Its last significant operation

-Winter Garden, Fl and return via Sanford on the Seaboard System (CSX).
-The
+under steam was to Winter Garden, FL and return via Sanford on the Seaboard

-locomotive last ran in 1984.
-Dick donated the locomotive to the NRHS in
+System (CSX).
+The locomotive last ran in 1984.
+Dick donated the locomotive

-Jacksonville along with the former Fruit Growers Express refrigerator cars.
+to the NRHS in Jacksonville along with the former Fruit Growers Express

-Through a mixup of dates, the branch line track through Oviedo was cut and
+refrigerator cars.
+Through a mixup of dates, the branch line track through

-pulled prior to the equipment being moved out by rail.
-There is a sister
+Oviedo was cut and pulled prior to the equipment being moved out by rail.

-apart off the assembly line.
+They are three numbers apart off the assembly line.

 This 0-4-0T is currently owned by Arthur Evans and sits behind an art